andyguestysj/dp4g/_docs/topics/7-pat1/pat1-0.md

 permalink: /docs/pat1-0/
 ---

 The following pages are adapted from content from [www.gameprogrammingpatterns.com](www.gameprogrammingpatterns.com), to give an overview of different Design Patterns.
+Any "I" references are the authors not mine.

 They each follow the same structure.